dimi-fn/Various-Data-Science-Scripts/README.md

 # Various-Data-Science-Scripts

 **Purpose**: Practicing code along with some documentation of various programming concepts and foundations.
+This repository is actively maintained and developed.

 Contents
 =======================